fabiosenracorrea/dynamodb-provider/readme.md

     })
   ```

   The example above represent a property addition, the user calculate `age`.
-It will be present automatically after every retrieval call from `fromEntity`.
-Its also applied to the `fromCollection` result.
+It will be present automatically after every retrieval call from `from(ENTITY)`.
+Its also applied to the ``from(COLLECTION)`` result.

 ### Single table entity usage